Last Updated on February 19, 2021 by Jim Ferri

 Moreover, shuttle buses are regularly scheduled from where the vessel is docked to the city center.
 In Heidelberg, Strasbourg, and Rudesheim, the line offers an optional accompanied dinner and evening tour.

-By and large, the tour I enjoyed the most was a tour of the Colmar Pocket Museum and other World War II sites including the Audie Murphy Memorial.
+By and large, the tour I enjoyed the most on my Viking Rhine River cruise was a tour of the Colmar Pocket Museum and other World War II sites including the Audie Murphy Memorial.
 The bucolic countryside belies the horrors of the battle in winter of 1945 for the region where France and Germany meet.

 Cuisine on board is European, geared to U.S. tastes and each dinner includes a beef and a fish option.
 Incidentally, U.S. residents made up the greater number of guests on my cruise.